CAN Protocol in STM32

 CAN (Controlled Area Network) Protocol is a way of communication between different devices, but under certain rules.
 These rules must be followed when a message is transmitted over the CAN bus.
 Here we are going to see these rules.

-Shown below is the Standard CAN Frame
+Below is the image showing the Standard CAN Frame.

-• RTR (Remote Transmission Request) Specifies if the data is Remote frame or Data frame
+• RTR (Remote Transmission Request) Specifies if the data is Remote frame or Data frame.

-• IDE specifies if we are using Standard ID or Extended ID
+• IDE specifies if we are using Standard ID or Extended ID.

-• r is the Reserved bit
+• r is the Reserved bit.

-• DLC specifies the data length in Bytes
+• DLC specifies the data length in Bytes.

-• ACK and DEL is the acknowledgment bit and it’s Delimiter
+• ACK is the acknowledgment bit.

 In this Tutorial, we will see upto the Data Field only.
 The CRC and ACK will be handled by the HAL Library.